Records with Sonobeat in 1971

 Produced and engineered by Bill Josey Sr.

-Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, custom 16-channel 4-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, Scotch 206 tape stock
+Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, custom 16-channel 4-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, 3M (Scotch) 206 tape stock

 At about the same time Bob Brown fires up his new Austin band Kingfish, guitar and harmonica player Matthew Kelly – who has worked throughout the '60s with every major West Coast blues artist – is launching his own new band, uh, Kingfish, in San Francisco.
 At one point, the Grateful Dead's Bob Weir joins Kelly's Kingfish, participating in the band's first album, released in 1976, which today is credited to Bob Weir as the artist and the album is titled Kingfish.
 The Austin Kingfish and San Francisco Kingfish are clearly unrelated, but oddly enough, they play in similar country-rock styles.
+Kelly's Kingfish outlasts Brown's, as Brown's Kingfish disbands (or changes its name to Moon Pie) only three or four months after it's formed.